unixorn/awesome-zsh-plugins/README.md

 * [gitfast](https://github.com/tevren/gitfast-zsh-plugin) - Updated fork of oh-my-zsh gitfast plugin.
 * [gitignore.plugin.zsh](https://github.com/voronkovich/gitignore.plugin.zsh) - Plugin for creating `.gitignore` files.
 * [gitio-zsh](https://github.com/denysdovhan/gitio-zsh) - A zsh plugin for generating a GitHub short URL using [git.io](https://git.io).
+* [gitsync](https://github.com/washtubs/gitsync) - zsh plugin to improve workflows for one person developing on the same repository on multiple machines
 * [goenv](https://github.com/bbenne10/goenv) - Antigen plugin to manage `$GOPATH` similarly to Python's virtualenvwrapper.
 * [going_places](https://github.com/or17191/going_places) - A plugin that helps to use, create and maintain a list of shell locations.
 * [gpg-agent](https://github.com/axtl/gpg-agent.zsh) - Plugin that tries to do the right thing when it comes to setting up the GPG agent to act as an SSH agent as well on OS X.